misaka10843/MirrorDocs-CHS-MT/manual/guides/communications/remote-actions.md

 Commands are sent from player objects on the client to player objects on the server.
 For security, Commands can only be sent from YOUR player object by default, so you cannot control the objects of other players.
 You can bypass the authority check using `[Command(requiresAuthority = false)]`.

-To make a function into a command, add the \[Command] custom attribute to it, and optionally add the "Cmd" prefix for naming convention.
+To make a function into a command, add the \[Command] custom attribute to it, and optionally add the “Cmd” prefix for naming convention.
 This function will now be run on the server when it is called on the client.
 Any parameters of [allowed data type](../data-types.md) will be automatically passed to the server with the command.

-Commands functions should have the prefix "Cmd" and cannot be static.
+Commands functions should have the prefix “Cmd” and cannot be static.
 This is a hint when reading code that calls the command - this function is special and is not invoked locally like a normal function.

 ```csharp
 public class Player : NetworkBehaviour